 Areas and Courses of Study

-The courses listed on the following pages are expected to be offered by Yale Divinity School in 2018–2019.
+The courses listed on the following pages are expected to be offered by Yale Divinity School in 2020–2021.
 The letter “a” following the course number denotes the fall term, and the letter “b” following the course number denotes the spring term.
-“H” indicates a hybrid course.
 Normally, courses numbered in the 500s carry Area I credit, with those in the 600s carrying Area II credit, those in the 700s carrying Area III credit, those in the 800s carrying Area IV credit, and those in the 900s carrying Area V credit.
-Courses with a four-digit number are generally eligible for elective credit only.
+Courses with a four-digit number are eligible for elective credit only.
 Unless otherwise noted, all courses are for three hours of credit each term.
-Courses with the designation REL are offered by YDS.
-Those with an RLST designation are offered by the Department of Religious Studies of the Graduate School of Arts and Sciences.

-Listed near the end of this chapter, under Courses without Area Designations, are those courses that do not normally count toward fulfillment of the area distribution requirements described in the chapter Programs of Study: elementary biblical languages; denominational colloquia; the Mobilizing for Justice course; Supervised Ministry practica; M.Div., M.A.R., and S.T.M. theses or projects; the ISM colloquium; the ministerial relationships workshop; and the weekend series of courses on leadership for church and society.
+Listed near the end of this chapter, under Courses without Area Designations, are those courses that do not normally count toward fulfillment of the area distribution requirements described in the chapter Programs of Study: elementary biblical languages; denominational colloquia; YDS Internship practica; M.Div., M.A.R., and S.T.M. theses or projects; the ISM colloquium; the ministerial relationships workshop; and the weekend series of courses on leadership for church and society.

 In addition to the curricular offerings specified below, students may arrange special reading courses with individual faculty members (see Reading Courses in the chapter Other Curricular Considerations).
 Courses on special topics of interest to a group of students may also be planned and approved for credit, to run for a period of weeks or for an entire term.